Saejowi: Performances

 In November 2014 Saejowi co-sponsored the performance "The Story of Those Who Left" with the Seoul Foundation for Arts and Culture.
 This was a modern dance performance aimed at expressing the human will to survive.
 The Promise Team from Berlin, Germany, adapted and performed the stories of four North Korean women and highlighted their ability to discover a new life despite the difficulties and challenges they had previously faced.
 This performance provided the participating North Korean women with an opportunity to share their stories through an artistic medium.

 On December 29, 2014, Dr. Shin Mi-nyeo of Saejowi and Prof. Kim Young-soo, professor at Sogang University's Political Science Department, performed nine songs from their new album, which features music focused on the emotions surrounding the division of the Korean peninsula.
 The songs were produced in collaboration with Seo Seung-il, a popular composer in South Korea.

+Saejowi continues hosting annual tour performances through South Korea with a new theater play each year.

+In October 2019, started the tour of Saejowi's play "If Spring arrives".
+Through the common work of two North Korean actors and South Korean actors, the show gives an insight on how North Korean continue to live while arriving in South Korea.
+It was created through a various mix of real stories and personalities encountered in Saejowi's program "Stitches for Reunification".

+In October 2020, Saejowi hosted the first part of its annual tour online due to Covid-19 restrictions.
+The play "Superstar Lee Dong Hyun" (슈퍼스타 리동현) ran from October 21 to October 26 and was performed at the 남북통합문화센터 (North-South Unification Cultural Center) with a diffusion on YouTube.
+In an imaginary scenario, Dong-Hyun, a North Korean defector participate in a singing contest, in order to find his lost brother.
+He receives help from his South Korean friend, Yejin, and her family.